Course Details

 Unpredictable work hours are the norm of the FM so we record webinar sessions for you to catch up later should you be unable to attend.

-You can book one to one tutor support at a time that is convenient to you including evenings and Saturdays.
+You can book one-to-one tutor support at a time that is convenient to you including evenings and Saturdays.

 Our expert tutors are available to support you throughout your learning journey, including the weeks when webinars are not scheduled.